Cinderella (Disney character): Cinderella III: A Twist in Time

-"Le Croissant de Triomphe"

-In the newest editions of Mickey Mouse short movies, a 2013 production reflects the iconic princess in a crucial moment.

-Cinderella appears in the third episode of Mickey Mouse, entitled Le Croissant de Triomphe.
-While a café owned and operated by Minnie runs out of croissants, she makes a phone call to receive from Mickey an order of croissants.
-In order to arrive on time, Mickey hurries and flies through Paris, and accidentally lands in a castle where Prince Charming tries to fit the crystal slipper into Cinderella's foot.
-She was still dressed in her regular maid clothes.
-At that time, Mickey accidentally passes in his motorcycle and breaks the glass slipper.

 2015 film

 Lily James portrays the character, named Ella, in Disney's 2015 live-action version of Cinderella.
 Like in the original film, her father remarries after the death of her mother but after he dies as well, she then becomes the horribly mistreated servant of her stepmother Lady Tremaine and her two stepsisters, Anastasia and Drisella.
 They give her the nickname "Cinderella" when, one morning, she wakes up with soot on her face after sleeping near the fireplace the previous night.
 Unlike the original film, however, she meets the Prince (named Kit) before the ball while out in the forest.
 She is also shown to be more assertive when she actually stands up to her stepmother in the film's final act; Lady Tremaine attempts to blackmail Ella by only agreeing to let her try on the glass slipper if Ella will make her head of the royal household and provide suitable husbands for her stepsisters, but Ella rejects this idea, refusing to give Lady Tremaine power over Kit after the way she ruined Ella's life.
+Critics praised James for her performance in the film.

 In other media

 Cinderella is one of the official members of the Disney Princess franchise, appearing in several related video games, albums and other merchandise.
 Cinderella appears as one of the Disney Princesses in the manga, Kilala Princess.

 The Cinderella Castle is an attraction at Walt Disney World's Magic Kingdom and Tokyo Disneyland at the Tokyo Disney Resort.
 Both serve as globally recognized icons for their respective theme parks.
-Cinderella and the other Disney Princesses have a meet and greet attraction called Princess Fairytale Hall at Magic Kingdom.
+Cinderella and the other Disney Princesses have a meet and greet attraction called Princess Fairytale Hall at the Magic Kingdom.

 In the season six episodes of the sitcom series Full House known as The House Meets The Mouse Parts 1 & 2, Cinderella makes cameo appearances in both Parts 1 & 2.
-Jessy Schram played a live-action version of the character in Once Upon a Time and its spin-off Once Upon a Time in Wonderland.
-Dania Ramirez portrays another version of the role in season 7 as a main character with a different storyline.